 Yu Ying is dependent on per-pupil funding from the District of Columbia Public School System, as authorized by the District of Columbia Public Charter School Board.
-During the years ended June 30, 2016 and 2015, 83% and 85% of total support was provided by per-pupil funding, respectively.
+During the years ended June 30, 2017 and 2016, 83% and 83% of total support was provided by per-pupil funding, respectively.

-Yu Ying maintains its cash in several financial institutions.
+Yu Ying maintains its cash in two financial institutions.
 The cash balances are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
 Yu Ying's cash routinely exceeds the FDIC limit.
 Management does not believe Yu Ying is exposed to any significant credit risk on its cash and cash equivalents.